tnj415/QuizGame/README.md

 # Collaboration
 * The sole developer of this website is me, Troy Johnson.

+# Deployed Site
+* The website can be accessed in browser at https://tnj415.github.io/QuizGame

 # Github
 * The Repository can be accessed on Github at https://github.com/tnj415/QuizGame